 Supporting Master’s students in writing their dissertations

 Writing a Master’s dissertation is a challenging task.
-For many students, it will be the largest piece of coursework they’ve ever undertaken.
+For many students, it is the largest piece of research ever undertaken.

 This year, we're running the workshop series twice — once in the spring term and again in the summer — so you can attend whenever your submission date is.

 Workshops take place on QMPlus.
 Queen Mary students can self-enrol on the QMPlus course area, where you will find recordings of previous workshops and links to the future sessions.